About

 Cars and bikes are very close to my heart, especially small displacement two strokes.

-At the risk of sounding like a sad bastard, I’ve had a copy of A. Graham Bell’s Two Stroke Performance Tuning since I was about 12 or 13, and followed just about every form of motorsport at some point or other—though I’m really more attracted to the notion of a well resourced, highly competitive engineering contest than I am to motorsport as an example what we normally mean by ‘sport’.
+I’ve had a copy of A. Graham Bell’s Two Stroke Performance Tuning since I was about 12 or 13, and followed just about every form of motorsport at some point or other—though I’m really more attracted to the notion of a well resourced, highly competitive engineering contest than I am to motorsport as an example of what we normally mean by ‘sport’.

-In the late 2000s, I did an incredibly average job on the Irish club racing circuit, almost invariably finishing 6th.
+In the late 2000s, I did an incredibly average job on the Irish club racing circuit.
 Though relatively quick in the wet, I eventually realised I was going to be more use doing sums than I was dragging elbows.

 For someone who owns a light up mechanical keyboard, I’m also relatively practical, having built and maintained bikes and cars since I was a teenager, and since discovered that working with wood is good fun.